Calendar & Events

 Monday – Thursday

 - Summer recovery coursework is conducted on a case-by-case basis as needed and scheduled around adventure and summer modules.

-- Adventure days are planned weekly and usually occurs on the weekend; although, as during winter, seasonal activities can be engaged in spontaneously, based on availability and other circumstances.
+- Adventure days are planned weekly and usually occur on the weekend; although, as during winter, seasonal activities can be engaged in spontaneously, based on availability and other circumstances.

 - Twice a year, during the fall and spring break, there is an international trip.
 One is included in every student’s curriculum.
 The second trip also is an option for students, depending on various factors and at an additional cost.

 Students participate academically in events like building a school in Zambia and touring a hydro waterfall, while simultaneously learning about the science of electricity.